Arno67000/ArnaudStutz_7_BACK_15012021/README.md

 # GroupomaniaProject Back-end (Typescript)

-This API uses a MySQL Database with Typeorm.
+This API needs a MySQL Database with Typeorm.

 Find the Front-end app at: https://github.com/Arno67000/ArnaudStutz_7_FRONT_15012021